sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

     by writing tests and by refactoring the code to lower its complexity.

-The php-code-coverage library used by PHPUnit supports all code coverage software metrics listed above.
+The library used by PHPUnit supports all code coverage software metrics listed above.
 To report branch coverage and path coverage, code coverage data has to be collected using Xdebug as PCOV only supports line coverage.

 .. _code-coverage-analysis.including-files: